 c.
 Duration of data storage

-We process your personal data (time stamp of request, your contact data such as names and mail address and any further information you choose to include in the request) provided in the contact form in order to contact you and to process your request (Art.
-6 (1) lit. b GDPR).
-This data may be passed on to affiliated companies, if this is necessary to solve your request.
-Data transmitted via the contact form will remain with us until we have solved your request or you request us to delete it or there is no longer any need to store the data.
+We process your personal data provided in the contact form in order to contact you and to process your request.
+If your request is directed towards the conclusion or performance of a contract with us, Art.
+6 (1) lit. b GDPR is the legal basis for the data processing.
+Otherwise, we process the data based on our legitimate interest in contacting persons making enquiries.
+The legal basis for data processing is then Art.
+6 (1) lit. f GDPR.
+This data will not be passed on without your consent.
+Data transmitted via the contact form will remain with us until you request us to delete it or there is no longer any need to store the data.
 Mandatory legal provisions – in particular retention periods – remain unaffected.

 Our website uses plugins from Vimeo to integrate and display video content.
-The provider of the video portal is Vimeo Inc, 555 West 18th Street, New York, New York 10011, USA.
-When calling a page with an integrated Vimeo plugin, a connection to the servers of Vimeo is established.
+The provider of the video portal is Vimeo Inc. (USA).
+When calling a page with an integrated Vimeo plugin, a connection to the servers of Vimeo is established and Vimeo may set its own cookies.
 This will tell Vimeo which of our pages you have accessed.
 Vimeo will know your IP address even if you are not logged in to the video portal or do not have an account there.
 The information collected by Vimeo is transmitted to servers of the video portal in the USA.

 Notes on legal bases: